Skip to Main Content

 Drone Operator Services

-Licensed aerial cinematography throughout Brazil, fully compliant with ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) regulations.
+Licensed aerial cinematography across Brazil, fully compliant with ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) rules.

-Drone filming in Brazil is regulated by ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies), which sets a maximum altitude of 120m and enforces no-fly zones around 5.4-9km from airports, military and government zones, national parks without ICMBio permit.
-SISANT registration required for drones over 250g, valid 24 months.
-Commercial filming permits typically require 2-4 weeks for SARPAS authorization; up to 6 weeks for heritage/environmental areas, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Brazil is regulated by ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies).
+This sets a maximum altitude of 120m and enforces no-fly zones around 5.4-9km from airports, military and government zones, national parks without ICMBio permit.
+SISANT sign-ups needed for drones over 250g, valid 24 months.
+Commercial filming permits mostly need 2-4 weeks for SARPAS sign-off.
+Up to 6 weeks for heritage/site-level areas, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Brazil who hold all required ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) credentials and carry appropriate insurance.
-From sweeping establishing shots over São Paulo to dynamic tracking moves across Rio de Janeiro, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Brazil who hold all needed ANAC (National Civil Aviation Agency), DECEA (airspace control), and ANATEL (radio frequencies) credentials and carry appropriate insurance.
+From sweeping setting up shots over São Paulo to dynamic tracking moves across Rio de Janeiro, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01